saucelabs/sauce-docs/docs/test-fairy/testing-an-app/bug-tracking/jira-cloud.md

    <img src={useBaseUrl('/img/test-fairy/testing-an-app/bug-tracking/jira5b.png')} alt="Jira popup"/>
    <img src={useBaseUrl('/img/test-fairy/testing-an-app/bug-tracking/jira6c.png')} alt="Application logs"/>

-## 5. (Optional) Mapping JIRA Custom Fields
+## 5. (Optional) Mapping Jira Custom Fields

 <p><span className="sauceGreen">Highly Recommended</span></p>

-The TestFairy JIRA integration allows you to automatically populate any field in JIRA when creating a new issue.
+The TestFairy Jira integration allows you to automatically populate any field in Jira when creating a new issue.
 You can do that with standard TestFairy data like app name, version, user, device, etc., or your session attributes, key, and value you push to our SDK in real-time.<br/>

 To map Jira custom field follow the steps below:

-1. First, you need to connect a JIRA account.
+1. First, you need to connect a Jira account.
 Follow the [instructions](#1-creating-a-jira-api-token) above.

 2. Choose one of the apps you want to connect to and press **Activate**.
    <img src={useBaseUrl('/img/test-fairy/testing-an-app/bug-tracking/jira-connect-proj-map1.png')} alt="Activate apps"/>

-   You can configure the JIRA fields:
+   You can configure the Jira fields:
    <img src={useBaseUrl('/img/test-fairy/testing-an-app/bug-tracking/jira-proj-fileds-config.png')} alt="Configure Jira fields"/>

-3. In the JIRA configuration screen, choose the **Project Key** you want to connect.
+3. In the Jira configuration screen, choose the **Project Key** you want to connect.
    <img src={useBaseUrl('/img/test-fairy/testing-an-app/bug-tracking/jira-project-select.png')} alt="Connect project"/>

 4. Next, select the issue type you want to configure.
    <img src={useBaseUrl('/img/test-fairy/testing-an-app/bug-tracking/issue-type-select.png')} alt="Configure issue type"/>

    :::tip
-   If you want first to test the connection to the JIRA project, you can press **TEST** to validate the JIRA issue creation.
+   If you want first to test the connection to the Jira project, you can press **TEST** to validate the Jira issue creation.
 You will get a pop-up window with the response.
-Make sure you get a valid JIRA link.
+Make sure you get a valid Jira link.
    In case you get a **PENDING** response, check the connection configuration.
    <img src={useBaseUrl('/img/test-fairy/testing-an-app/bug-tracking/jira-connect-test-ok.png')} alt="Connection configuration"/>
    :::